marborjamoll/self_join_sql_exercises/employees.md

 3. Count Employees by Supervisor: Create a query to count how many employees each supervisor has.

 4. Find Pairs of Employees from the Same Department: Use a SELF JOIN to list all pairs of employees who work in the same department.

+### Hard exercise
+5. Get how many supervisors has every employee.
+For example, Alice has no supervisors and Diana has two supervisors (charlie directly and alice indirectly).